Metacomet

 Metacomet (c.
-1638 in Massachusetts – August 12, 1676), also known as Pometacom, Metacom, and by his adopted English name King Philip, was sachem (elected chief) to the Wampanoag people from 1662–1676, and the second son of the sachem Massasoit.
+1638 in Massachusetts – August 12, 1676), also known as Pometacom, Metacom, and by his adopted English name King Philip, was sachem (elected chief) to the Wampanoag people from 1662–1676.
+He was the second son of the sachem Massasoit (c.
+1581 – 1661), after his older brother Wamsutta (c.
+1634–62).
 Metacomet became sachem after Massasoit's death.
 Metacomet was killed on August 12, 1676, near Mount Hope, Rhode Island.
-Scholars say his death marked the end of King Phillip's War (1675–1678).
+Some scholars say his death marked the end of King Phillip's War (1675–1678).

 Metacomet's initial goal was to live in peace with the colonists.
 His main responsibility was trade with the colonists.
 This peace changed later on after consistent negative interactions with the colonists.
-King Phillip's War occurred between the Wampanoag people and English colonists for the sake of preserving Wampanoag land as the colonies continued to expand.
+In King Philip's War (1675–1678), Metacom led a coalition of Algonquian tribes of the Northeastern Woodlands—the Wampanoags, the Pocomtucs, the Nipmucs, and the Narragansetts—against the Puritan settlers of the New England Colonies and their Indian allies: the Mohegans, the Pequots, and Christian Indians.
+Metacomet was killed during the war on August 12, 1676.

 Family

 Metacomet's older brother Wamsutta (also known as King Alexander) briefly became sachem after their father's death in 1661.
 Metacomet believed their father was poisoned due to English hatred of Native Americans.
 However, Wamsutta also died shortly thereafter.
 This led to Metacomet becoming sachem in 1662.

 Wamsutta's widow, Weetamoo, female sachem of the Pocasset, became Metacomet's ally and lifelong friend.
 He married her younger sister, Wootonekanuske.

 Following the defeat of the Native Americans in King Philip's War, Wootonekanuske and their only son were imprisoned.
 Phillip's only son was sold into slavery in the West Indies.
 It is unclear how many other children Metacomet had or what ultimately happened to them, but scholars note that Metacomet only had one son.

 As late as the early 1900s, the Mitchell family of Middleboro, Massachusetts claimed to be descendants of the famous Wampanoag leader.